1Password/kubernetes-secrets-injector/README.md

 # 1Password Secrets Injector for Kubernetes

 The 1Password Secrets Injector implements a mutating webhook to inject 1Password secrets as environment variables into a Kubernetes pod or deployment.
-Unlike the 1Password Kubernetes Operator, the Secrets Injector doesn't create a Kubernetes Secret when assigning secrets to your resource.
+Unlike the [1Password Kubernetes Operator](https://github.com/1Password/onepassword-operator), the Secrets Injector doesn't create a Kubernetes Secret when assigning secrets to your resource.

 The 1Password Secrets Injector for Kubernetes uses 1Password Connect to retrieve items.

+Read more on the [1Password Developer Portal](https://developer.1password.com/connect/k8s-injector).

 - [Usage](#usage)
 - [Setup and deployment](#setup-and-deployment)